carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 **-v VERSION**<br/>
 If you don't want to deploy the latest version you can supply another version name by passing it as an argument with -v.
-Available versions follow this naming convention: v{versionNumber}.zip.
--v is only supported by the deploy script.
+Available versions follow this naming convention: v{versionNumber}.zip -v is only supported by the deploy script.

 For a list of available versions, please see the <a href="#change-log">Change Log</a>.